Obama warns Hu of U.S. frustrations on trade

 He also offered guardedly optimistic predictions that Europe would work its way through its fiscal problems.

-There have been positive signs in Europe's efforts to tackle its debt crisis, with leaders focused not just on Greece but on problems affecting the euro zone more broadly, he said.
+There have been positive signs in Europe's efforts to tackle its debt crisis, with leaders focussed not just on Greece but on problems affecting the euro zone more broadly, he said.

 (Additional reporting by David Lawder; Editing by Warren Strobel and Paul Tait)